redux-form/redux-form/docs/faq/CustomComponent.md

-# Will `redux-form` work with a my custom input component?
+# Will `redux-form` work with my custom input component?

 The minimum interface needed for a custom component to work with `redux-form` is to make sure that `value` and `onChange` are passed properly.
 These are pretty standard prop names, so it's